 The Seventh Wave is a 501(c)(3) nonprofit arts and literary organization dedicated to creating online and offline spaces for conversation to flourish.
-We are dedicated to paying all of our contributors, and as such, we hope to create a supportive community with our newly instated submission fee of $5.00.
+We are dedicated to paying all of our contributors.

-This fee helps to sustain what we like to call a conversational submission.
+Our $5.00 fee helps to sustain what we like to call a conversational submission.
 For any submission we do not accept, we provide personalized feedback from the editors.
+There is also the option to submit to our "No fee, No feedback" category for free.

 At The Seventh Wave, we are interested in unique perspectives, distinctive voices, and novel takes on our current issue, and are committed to being as inclusive as possible.
 As such, we do not tolerate racist, sexist, homophobic, or xenophobic content.

 Each issue, we accept 12-16 original (previously unpublished) pieces of prose, poetry, visual art, and audio art.
 Our publication revolves around one issue at a time, so please read our Call for Submissions before submitting.
-We will accept submissions for #6 starting Thursday, June 1st, on a rolling basis, and the sixth issue will close August 1st.
+We will open submissions for #7 starting Tuesday, October 10th, and close submissions on Sunday, December 31st.
+The seventh issue will come out in January 2018.
 Please submit to only one category at a time.

 Please proofread your work before submitting.
 Given that we are only four people, extensive revisions of a piece are not possible.
 While we do not discard submissions based on a few typos, we cannot orchestrate your essay for you either.